daniel-frak/keycloak-user-migration/README.md

 As this is the correct password, the user will be logged in.
 In the background, his information will be migrated to Keycloak.

+If the plugin is configured to use the user id as the path parameter for the credential verification request, a `POST` request will be performed to `http://www.old-legacy-system.com/auth/12345678`.

 ## Launching and configuring the example
 1. Navigate to `./docker`